 Hestan Cue Manual Mode

 Hestan Cue has a manual mode in which you can override the automatic cooking features and use is as a standard induction cooktop.
-The manual mode is called "Control" mode--a counterintuitive name--and you can use it with or without the app and smart cookware.
+The manual mode is called the "Control" mode--a rather counterintuitive name--and you can use it with or without the app and smart cookware.

 See the Use section below to read more details about Control mode.

 Hestan Cue Induction Cooktop Use and Specifications